Islandora/documentation/docs/user-documentation/resource-nodes.md

 Property | Value
 ------------ | -------------
-nid | The local ID for the node uuid | The global ID for any entity title | The title for the node created | Timestamp of when the node was created
+nid | The local ID for the node uid | The ID of the Drupal user who created the node uuid | The global ID for any entity title | The title for the node created | Timestamp of when the node was created